Listoka/bittoka/README.md

+# finalProject

+## First Back-end Step

+- User login
+- Integrate database CRUDs with user login account

+## User Story

+**Home page (User not logged in):** Feed of what's been trending on the platform

+**Home page (User logged in):** Feed of people they follow.
+If none, it displays the feed of what's trending on the platform

+**Top right**: Display a create account / login / logout amongst other eventually dropdowns to add to user account functionality

-mpt to login with user name / password / password reset
-    **Logout**: Logs the user out of the system
+    **Create account**: Ask for user details.
+User name and password **Login**: Prompt to login with user name / password / password reset **Logout**: Logs the user out of the system

 **Top Navigation**: 7 links, looking good on mobile